Algebraic Overshear Density Property: Definitions

 \begin{definition} Let $X$ be a complex manifold and let $\Theta$ be a $\CC$-complete holomorphic vector field on $X$.
 Let $f \in \holo(X)$ such that \begin{enumerate} \item $\Theta(f) = 0$, then $f \cdot \Theta$ is called a \emph{shear of $\Theta$} or a \emph{$\Theta$-shear vector field}. \item $\Theta^2(f) = 0$, then $f \cdot \Theta$ is called an \emph{overshear of $\Theta$} or a \emph{$\Theta$-overshear vector field}. \end{enumerate} \end{definition}

 \begin{lemma} Let $X$ be a complex manifold and let $\Theta$ be a $\CC$-complete holomorphic vector field on $X$.
-Then the shears and overshears of $\Theta$ are also $\CC$-complete holomorphic vector fields on $X$. \end{lemma} \begin{proof} See Varolin \cite{shears} for an abstract proof or see Andrist and Kutzschebauch \cite{fibred} for an explicit formula of the flow maps. \end{proof} \begin{definition} Let $X$ be a complex-affine variety.
-A \emph{locally nilpotent derivation} (LND) on $X$ is derivation $D \colon \CC[X] \to \CC[X]$ such that for each $f \in \CC[X]$ there exists a number $n \in \NN$ such that $D^n(f) = 0$.
+Then the shears and overshears of $\Theta$ are also $\CC$-complete holomorphic vector fields on $X$. \end{lemma} \begin{proof} See \cite{shears}*{Proposition 3.2} for an abstract proof or see \cite{fibred}*{Lemma 3.3} for an explicit formula of the flow maps. \end{proof} \begin{definition} Let $X$ be a complex affine variety.
+A \emph{locally nilpotent derivation} (LND) on $X$ is $\CC$-linear derivation $D \colon \CC[X] \to \CC[X]$ such that for each $f \in \CC[X]$ there exists a number $n \in \NN$ such that $D^n(f) = 0$.

-We denote set of \emph{algebraic shear vector fields} of $X$ by $\shvecalg(X)$.
+We denote set of the \emph{algebraic shear vector fields} of $X$ by $\shvecalg(X)$.
 These are precisely the LNDs on $X$. \end{definition}

-\begin{definition} Let $X$ be a complex-affine manifold. \begin{enumerate} \item The set of \emph{holomorphic shear vector fields} of $X$ consist of all holomorphic vector fields that are holomorphic shears of vector fields in $\shvecalg(X)$. \item The set of \emph{algebraic overshear vector fields} of $X$ consist of all algebraic vector fields that are algebraic overshears of vector fields in $\shvecalg(X)$. \item The set of \emph{holomorphic overshear vector fields} of $X$ consist of all holomorphic vector fields that are holomorphic overshears of vector fields in $\shvecalg(X)$. \end{enumerate} \end{definition}
+\begin{definition} Let $X$ be a smooth complex affine variety (we call such a variety below a complex affine manifold). \begin{enumerate} \item The set of \emph{holomorphic shear vector fields} of $X$ consist of all holomorphic vector fields that are holomorphic shears of vector fields in $\shvecalg(X)$. \item The set of \emph{algebraic overshear vector fields} of $X$ consist of all algebraic vector fields that are algebraic overshears of vector fields in $\shvecalg(X)$. \item The set of \emph{holomorphic overshear vector fields} of $X$ consist of all holomorphic vector fields that are holomorphic overshears of vector fields in $\shvecalg(X)$. \end{enumerate} \end{definition}

-\begin{definition} Let $X$ be a complex-affine manifold.
+\begin{definition} Let $X$ be a complex affine manifold.
 We say that $X$ enjoys the \emph{algebraic overshear density property} if the Lie algebra generated by the algebraic overshear vector fields coincides with the Lie algebra of all algebraic vector fields.
 We denote the class of these manifolds by $\mathrm{AOSD}$. \end{definition}

-As a comparison, we give also the original definition of the (algebraic) density property introduced by Varolin \cite{density}.
+As a comparison, we give also the original definition of the (algebraic) density property introduced by Varolin \cite{density}*{Section 3}.

 \begin{definition}